 Proper aftercare is as important as the application to keeping your tattoo looking bright, bold and clear for years to come.

-Leave the Saniderm bandage on for 48 hours.
-We have found that this is optimal for most people based on the climate here.
+Leave the Saniderm bandage on for 48 to 72 hours.
+We have found that this is optimal for most people based on the climate here in North Texas.

 Your tattoo will weep lymph, blood, ink, and other bodily fluids, which will collect under the bandage.
 Don’t be alarmed, this is normal.
 These fluids may affect the adhesion of Saniderm.
 If it comes off prior to the 48 hours, just begin follow up care as directed below.